Rooibos is one of South Africa’s most valued natural treasures, but besides being a healthy homegrown tea, how much do you really know about it?

 Rooibos develops its characteristic aroma and red colour during the fermentation process where it is spread thinly on concrete drying yards to dry for up to 12 hours.

 6. There are several different Rooibos grades.
-The ‘superior long cut’ is ideal for blending with pieces of fruit and flowers, while an ‘extra fine cut’ lends itself for use in confectionary and espressos.
+The ‘superior long cut’ is ideal for blending with pieces of fruit and flowers, while an ‘extra fine cut’ lends itself for use in confectionery and espressos.
 A ‘super cut’ is mostly used in a standard Rooibos tea bag, which makes the tea softer in taste and helps to release more active substances in the cup.

 7. Each cup of Rooibos tea is packed with healthy flavonoids, including aspalathin – a powerful antioxidant unique to the plant.
 Rooibos is also caffeine-free, low in tannins and contains no fat or proteins and is therefore kilojoule-free.
 Up to six cups can be enjoyed daily.